usnistgov/OSCAL/docs/source/includes/schema/json/_profile.md

   * An array `groups` containing [group](#control-group-group-object) data items
   * An array `id-selectors` containing [call](#call-control-or-subcontrol-call-object) data items
   * An array `pattern-selectors` containing [match](#match-controls-and-subcontrols-by-identifier-match-object) data items

+The `custom` element represents a custom arrangement or organization of controls in the resolution of a catalog.

+While the [as-is](#as-is-as-is-object) element provides for a restitution of a control set's organization (in one or more source catalogs), this element permits the definition of an entirely different structure.

 ### Control group: `group` object